Tuition and Application Fees

 More information regarding who is required to pay fees.

-Read more about regulations for application and tuition fees
+Read more about the Regulations for fees here:

-Prosthetics and Orthotics Bachelor's programme (3 year programme): SEK 160,000 per academic year.
+Prosthetics and Orthotics Bachelor's programme (3 years): SEK 160,000 per academic year.

 Jönköping University offers a local admission for international students to apply directly to us.
 The application period is: October 16- May 2.